-Novogen is already actively recruiting additional accounting staff and we expect that they will have completed their hiring process during the second fiscal quarter.
-Additionally, Novogen's senior finance staff has already committed to taking a number of training courses during the next six months, including the SEC Institute's SEC Reporting Conference and the SEC Institute's SEC Reporting Skills Workshop, and will continue to evaluate the merits of additional courses as they become available.
-Novogen has already begun to receive additional publications and updates of SEC, US GAAP and Public Company Accounting Oversight Board requirements and will review the adequacy of this additional information within the next four months to determine whether additional resources are required.
+Novogen has already recruited an additional degree qualified accountant, enabling senior finance staff responsible for the preparation of U.S. GAAP financial reports to spend more time dealing with U.S GAAP reporting issues.
+Additionally, Novogen's senior finance staff have completed training courses including the SEC Institute's SEC Reporting Conference, the SEC Institute's Workshop on Implementing SOX404 Internal Control Reporting and will continue to evaluate the merits of additional courses as they become available.
+Novogen has already begun to receive additional publications and updates of SEC, U.S. GAAP and Public Company Accounting Oversight Board requirements and will continue to review the adequacy of this additional information to determine whether additional resources are required.

-Until we are satisfied that we have addressed our need for sufficient expertise in preparing financial statements required in our filings under the securities law we will seek to mitigate this weakness by conferring with our outside accounting advisers with respect to the technical requirements applicable to our financial statements.
+Until we are satisfied that we have addressed our needs for sufficient expertise in preparing financial statements required in our filings under the securities law we will seek to mitigate this weakness by conferring with our outside accounting advisors with respect to the technical requirements applicable to our financial statements.